Breadcrumb

 National Police Board, Advisory Staff

 I spent three years working as an editor on the Finnish Broadcasting Company’s legendary Police TV show.
-I met dozens of police officers on the show and had to admit to myself that I was jealous.
-I could see the similarities between the two careers – police and journalist – but I felt that my personal ethics were more aligned with those of police work.
+I met dozens of police officers on the show, and I can honestly admit that I became jealous of them.
+I could see the similarities between the two careers – police and journalist –, but I felt that my personal ethics were more aligned with those of police work.
+Therefore, I went to study for the then basic police degree.

+Some years ago, I earned my Master of Police Services degree, and currently, I am studying for a Master's degree in Administrative Science.
 Studying later in life is great.
 Everything that the lecturers say finds a connection with something in your brain that you already know.
-I loved learning at the Police University College and made the most of my time there.

-My career with the police has thrown me in many different directions: my employment history is an excellent example of how varied police work can be.
-I have worked as Chief of Communications at Lapland Police Department and in internal security at the Ministry of the Interior.
-At the National Police Board, I have been responsible for, among other things, the development of the police’s operational communications.
+More by chance than by design, I have ended up in a variety of jobs in the police – my employment history is an excellent example of how varied police work can be.
+I have worked as Chief of Communications at Lapland Police Department and worked on tasks related to internal security as well as foresight and hybrid analysis at the Ministry of the Interior.
+At the National Police Board, I have been responsible for, among other things, the development of the police’s operational communications and different tasks related to preparedness.
+International cooperation in my field of work is also mind-opening.